splunk/public-o11y-docs/infrastructure/k8s-infrastructure-tutorial/k8s-install-otel.rst

 .. _install-otel-k8s:

 ********************************************************************************************
-Step 1: Install the Collector and get Kubernetes data into Splunk Observability Cloud
+Install the Collector and get Kubernetes data into Splunk Observability Cloud
 ********************************************************************************************

 .. meta::